About 61.25% of marketing emails never make it to the inbox.

 - How fast your email is being delivered

-Rather than just glean your marketing success from your open rates, you’re able to track the rate at which your emails are getting delivered in the first place — thereby putting the horse before the cart as intended.
+Rather than just gleaning your marketing success from your open rates, you’re able to track the rate at which your emails are getting delivered in the first place — thereby putting the horse before the cart as intended.

 When Should I Seed Test?